 The Green Deal explained Green Deal Finance - paying for the Green Deal

-There are many different financial stages to the Green Deal - from having a Green Deal assessment, to taking out a Green Deal loan, repaying the loan through your electricity bills and applying to the Green Deal Home Improvement Fund for cashback.
-Below we've put together all the key information that you'll need to know before signing up to the Green Deal scheme.
+There were many different stages to the Green Deal - from having a Green Deal assessment, to taking out a Green Deal loan and then repaying it through your electricity bills.

 Green Deal loans

-- Green Deal loan repayments are added to your electricity bill.
-You repay the loan through your electricity bill payments (by direct debit, for example, if that's how you pay).
+- Green Deal loan repayments were added to your electricity bill.
+You repaid the loan through your electricity bill payments (by direct debit, for example).

-- One of the key aspects of the Green Deal is the 'Golden Rule' – loan repayments should never exceed the savings you make on your energy bills from the installation of measures recommended in your Green Deal assessment.
-So, in theory, you should see no increase in your electricity bills.
+- One of the key aspects of the Green Deal was the 'Golden Rule' – loan repayments should never have exceeded the savings you made on your energy bills.
+So, in theory, you should have seen no increase in your electricity bills.

-- However, the Golden Rule is not a guarantee that your bill savings will match your loan repayments.
-It is based on estimates of a typical household's energy usage and savings, and doesn't take into account future energy price rises.
+- However, the Golden Rule was not a guarantee that your bill savings matched your loan repayments.
+It was based on estimates of a typical household's energy usage and savings, and didn't take into account future energy price rises.

-- Your lender will be your Green Deal Provider.
-It decides on the terms of your loan, such as how much you can borrow (there is no limit), how long you can borrow for, and the rate of interest you'll pay.
+- Your lender was your Green Deal Provider.
+It decided on the terms of your loan, such as how much you could borrow (there was no limit), how long you could borrow for, and the rate of interest.

-- The loan is attached to the property you live in, not you.
-If you sell your home, it will pass on to the new owner.
+- The loan was attached to the property you lived in, not you.
+If you sold your home, it would pass on to the new owner.

 Green Deal interest rates